HumanCellAtlas/matrix_semantic_map/README.md

  ### Installation

- Submission to PyPy is pending.
+Submission to PyPy and semantic versioning are pending.
 In the meantime, check out the repository and install dependencies as specified in requirements.txt.
 The package root is matrix_semantic_map.
 Python 3.6 is recommended.

  ### Quick guide